-The Panel recommended the Minister grant concurrence between 30 April 2022 to 30 April 2023 in accordance with the following conditions:
+The Panel recommended the Minister grant concurrence between 1 May 2024 to 30 April 2025 in accordance with the following conditions:

-- 1. Data is provided in graphical form by 31 January 2023 with figures comparing 2020, 2021 and 2022 calendar years on the following: - a) The number of animals used for each quality control test in relation to a relevant measure to be determined by the establishment.
-The measure should provide information on the trends in numbers of animals used over time. - b) The number of animals used for development and research over time, with an explanation of the purpose for example replacement of a test, refinement of a procedure. - c) The total number of animals produced in relation to numbers of animals actually used in tests. - d) The number of animals that die in tests and the number euthanased as an early endpoint in tests. - 2.
-Any application for Ministerial concurrence to conduct LD50 tests between April 2022 and April 2023 must be presented by the establishment to the NSW Department of Primary Industries by 31 January 2022. - 3.
-The establishment must continue, in consultation with the AEC, to identify and implement refinements to lessen the impact of existing approved tests on animals and methods of reducing the numbers of animals used in existing approved tests or replacing animal tests with alternatives and reports upon these to the NSW Department of Primary Industries by 31 January 2023.
+- 1. Data is provided in graphical form by 31 January 2025 with figures comparing 2022, 2023 and 2024 calendar years on the following: - a) The number of animals used for each quality control test in relation to a relevant measure to be determined by the establishment.
+The measure should provide information on the trends in numbers of animals used over time. - b) The number of animals used for development and research over time, with an explanation of the purpose for example replacement of a test, refinement of a procedure. - c) The total number of animals produced in relation to numbers of animals used in tests.

+- d) The number of animals that die in tests and the number euthanised as an early end- point in tests. - 2.
+The establishment is to furnish a report to the ARRP no later than 1 July 2024 with information relating to the following: - a) Provide an update on the development of alternatives methodologies, as well as the establishment's progress on the implementation of the 3R's initiatives currently in planning. - 3.
+Any application for Ministerial concurrence to conduct LD50 tests between 1 May 2025 and 30 April 2026 must be presented by the establishment to the department by 31 January 2025. - 4.
+The establishment must continue, in consultation with the Animal Ethics Committee, to identify and implement refinements to lessen the impact of existing approved tests on animals, and methods of reducing the numbers of animals used in existing approved tests or replacing animal tests with alternatives.
+This must be reported on to the department by 31 January 2025.

-2.2.3 Animal Research Amendment (Right to Release) Act 2022
+Animal Research Amendment (Right to Release) Act 2022